 Adrian Subaykan, Lifestyle Editor

-Adrian Subaykan (he/she) is a junior this year at MTHS and this is his second year in Hawkeye.
-Joining in 2022, in effort to advocate for students like him who are queer and/or people of color.
+Adrian Subaykan (he/she) is a senior this year at MTHS and this is his third year in Hawkeye.
+She is the current Lifestyle Editor.
+He hopes to take this opportunity to advocate for students like him who are queer and/or people of color.
 Hawkeye has helped him advance his writing skills and express opinions, not just on news topics but general media.
 She loves reading comic books, watching terrible comedy movies, and listening to music.
 Her favorite comic book is Invincible, and absolutely adores the adaptation as well.
 One of his favorite bad movies is Not Another Teen Movie.
 He enjoys a lot of indie and rap music.
-Some of his favorite artists are Frank Sinatra, Joji, TV Girl, Tears for Fears and many others!
+Some of his favorite artists are Frank Sinatra, Childish Gambino, TV Girl, Tears for Fears and many others!

 More to Discover